andy-crouch/dotfiles/README.md

 * arandr - Used to switch between screen layouts when moving between multiple monitors.
 Each configuration is stored in the *~/.dotfiles/arandr* directory.
 * bash - Although I have switched permenantly to zsh for my terminal experience I have an old bash configuration available in the *~/.dotfiles/bash* directory.
 * dmenu - A fast dynamic, text based, menu for X used as a launcher for i3.
 The configuration is in the *~/.dotfiles/dmenu* directory.
+* i3 - A tiling Window manager.
+The configuration for i3 is stored in the *~/.dotfiles/i3/* directory.
 * zsh - Shell of choice and mixed with Oh My Zsh and the Powerlevel 10k theme.
 If you disable auto updating in Oh My Shell you should periodically pull latest in the *~/.dotfiles/zsh/.oh-my-zsh* directory.
 All zsh related configuration is stored in the *~.dotfiles/zsh* directory.

 # Contributing